 Amy Haslehurst is a visual artist from Australia, currently residing in Iceland.
 Through her photography she captures the otherworldly magnificence of the Icelandic landscape and combines this with influences of old dark folklore, to tell stories that often touch upon the subject of mortality.
 I asked Amy about her own experiences with death and how her ideas inspire her art.

-Christian Fuchs (Lima, 1979) is a Peruvian artist who gives new meaning to the concept of ancestor worship.
+Christian Fuchs is a Peruvian artist who gives new meaning to the concept of ancestor worship.
 Through his photography he transforms himself into his relatives by creating self-portraits inspired by their portraits and paintings.
-He brings them back from the past, using himself as both a vessel and a canvas.
-I spoke with Christian about his intriguing family history, his various psychic experiences and the impact of the recent death of his beloved grandmother.

-This summer, my love and I went on a fantastic road trip through France.
-Besides chasing the sun and enjoying the stunning surroundings, this was the perfect opportunity to check out some of the smaller cemeteries in the French countryside.
-This cemetery review is the first of three reviews of tiny and fairly unknown graveyards in the south of France.
-In this first one we take you to the tiny village of Camburat, in the Midi-Pyrénées region of southwest France.
+This cemetery review is the first of three reviews of tiny graveyards in the south of France.
+In this first one I take you to the tiny village of Camburat, in the Midi-Pyrénées region of southwest France.

 German artist Alexander Binder was born under the perfect morbid circumstances: on Halloween night, in the midst of the famous Black Forest in Germany.
-Drawing his inspiration from symbolism and the occult, the self-taught photographer uses vintage lenses and other optical accessories to manipulate reality and capture its shadow side.
-I asked him about his experiences with death and how the subject of mortality influences his art.
+Drawing his inspiration from symbolism and the occult, he uses vintage lenses and other optical accessories to manipulate reality and capture its shadow side.